 CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR bottom ash to CCR surface impoundments.
 Wet sluicing CCR minimizes the potential for CCR fugitive dust generation.
 CCR bottom ash removed from CCR surface impoundments and loaded into trucks for transport remains conditioned during handling.
 Conditioned CCR allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation when CCR is handled.
 Pneumatically convey dry CCR fly ash to storage silos in an enclosed system.
 Conveying CCR fly ash in an enclosed system minimizes the potential for CCR fugitive dust generation.
-CCR fly ash to be emplaced in the landfill will be conditioned before loading into trucks for transport to the landfill.
+Condition CCR fly ash to be emplaced in the landfill before loading into trucks for transport to the landfill, as needed.
 Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and emplacement in the landfill).
-Handling of CCR at the facility CCR fly ash to be placed in the surface impoundments is conditioned before loading into trucks for transport to the surface impoundments.
+Handling of CCR at the facility Condition CCR fly ash to be placed in the surface impoundments before loading into trucks for transport to the surface impoundments.
 Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and placement in the surface impoundments).
-Load CCR dry fly ash to transport trucks from the CCR fly ash silos using a telescoping chute.
-Use of a telescoping chute reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne.
+Load CCR dry fly ash to transport trucks from the CCR fly ash silos using a chute or telescoping chute, when applicable.
+Use of a chute, specifically a telescoping chute reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne.
 Perform housekeeping, as necessary, in the fly ash loading area.
 Good housekeeping measures, such as sweeping or wetting the loading area, minimizes the potential for CCR fugitive dust generation during handling activities.
 Operate fly ash handling system in accordance with good operating practices.
 Operation in accordance with good operating practices minimizes the potential for CCR fugitive dust generation.
-Maintain and repair as necessary dust controls on the fly ash handling system.
-Maintenance and repairs are performed as needed to maintain dust controls in good operating condition to minimize the potential for CCR fugitive dust generation.
+Maintain and repair as necessary dust controls on the fly ash handling and truck load- out systems.
+Perform maintenance and repairs as needed to maintain dust controls in good operating condition minimizes the potential for CCR fugitive dust generation.
+Reduce or halt operations during high wind events, as necessary.
+Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.